MarcFly/DrunkEngine/README.md

-## DrunkEngine
+# DrunkEngine

-# Info
+## Info
-DrunkEngine is the the result of developing a 3D Game Engine for our third year subject Game Engines, being the current build related to the first delivery of said project.
-This release features a primitive .FBX model viewer and texture overview in .BMP,.DDS,.JPG and.PNG formats.
+DrunkEngine is the the result of developing a 3D Game Engine for our third year subject of Game Engines.
+This release includes an editor where you can import a .FBX file, transform all its contents and make your own scenes (you will be able to save the scene and load it from the editor).

 Github Page - https://github.com/MarcFly/DrunkEngine

-# Authors
+## Authors
 The people currently working in this engine are Andreu Sacasas and Marc Torres, currently 3rd Year students coursing Design and Game Development at CITM, a center abscribed to the UPC.

-# Usage
+## Usage
-DrunkEngine will automatically load a preview .FBX with a house and a texture added, in order to view more just Drag&Drop other ones.
+DrunkEngine will automatically load an .FBX file with a street and some houses with textures.
-If your model has textures already set, put all the files needed into the "Test Models and Textures" folder in order to have it properly loaded at the same time.
-You can also Drag&Drop textures to apply it to the whole model!

 To move around the space, either orbit around with Alt+LeftClick or move in first person using RightClick+WASD.
 If you wander off to far, don't worry, press F to focus again to the current model.

 In the menu bar, an array of options are available, take some time to look into it.
-We specially recommend using the object properties window, under the Tools Tab, or open it with "M".
+We specially recommend using the Inspector and the Scene Viewer.
+Besides clicking them on the menu you can also open them with Ctrl+I and Ctrl+V respectively (you can check and change other shortcuts on the "input" section in the Options menu).

 All keybindings are rebindable, make use of your perfect layout.

-# Innovation
+## Innovation
+- KD-Tree (used on frustum and mouse-picking to accelerate static Objs)
+- Input window in options to change the camera controls and the window shortcuts.

+## Each member's Work

+### Andreu Sacasas

+- Amplified Input options.
+- Frustum implementation (Editor camera + component Cameras & FOV).
+- Static System.
+- KD-Tree + implemented it on frustum culling / mouse picking optimizations.
+- ImGuizmo.
+- World / Local transformations to GameObjs.
+- Event System.
+- Scene Viewer (Objs Tree + Selection).

+### Marc Torres

+- Mouse Pick.
+- Recource Management.
+- Save/Load Scene.
+- Import Assets.
+- GameObject Components in the Inspector.
+- Export assets to our own format (into a hidden "Library" folder in Game).
+- Reference counting for resources.
+- Start/Pause/Stop options on the editor.

-# MIT License
+## MIT License

 Copyright (c) 2018 Marc Torres Jimenez & Andreu Sacasas Velázquez